Jbudnick/Spark-Case-Study-Public/README.md

 +---------------+-----+
 ```

-Given more time, we would filter whitespace and punctuation...
+Given more time, we would filter whitespace and punctuation.
+We would also combine words regardles of case (ex.
+MACRON vs. Macron).